 The Clinic represents organizations that are formally created corporations and partnerships, organizations that are formed for a specific purpose but have not yet been incorporated, and individuals in environmental matters.
 Such matters can include permitting decisions (the focus of this Guide), changes to regulations and statutes, educational projects (like the preparation of this Guide), and the formulation of strategies concerning pending environmental proceedings.
-The Clinic has represented clients on matters under the federal Clean Water and Clean Air Acts, the federal Administrative Procedures Act, and numerous state environmental laws.
+The Clinic has represented clients on matters under the federal Clean Water and Clean Air Acts, the federal Administrative Procedures Act, and numerous state environmental laws (including Delaware's Coastal Zone Act, Subaqueous Lands Act, and numerous programs created pursuant to the Environmental Control Act, 7 Del.
+C. §§ 6001 et seq.).

-Historically, the Clinic has represented clients in federal courts (including the United States Circuit Courts of Appeal for the D.C.
+Historically, the Clinic has represented clients in federal courts of appeal (including the United States Circuit Courts of Appeal for the D.C.
 Circuit and the Second, Third and Eleventh Circuits), federal district courts (including the Districts of Delaware, Eastern, Central, and Western Districts of Pennsylvania, District of West Virginia, and the District of Puerto Rico), and state courts and administrative agencies.
 In Delaware, the Clinic has represented clients in the Delaware Supreme Court, the Superior and Chancery Courts, and before the Coastal Zone Industrial Control Board and the Environmental Appeals Board.
 It has also represented clients seeking legislative changes in the Delaware General Assembly.
 In Pennsylvania, the Clinic has represented clients before the Pennsylvania Supreme Court, the Commonwealth Court, the Environmental Hearing Board and the Environmental Quality Board.